New York City Spinal Cord Injury LawyerClick For Your Free Consulation

 Have you suffered a spinal cord injury due to another’s negligence or intentional misconduct?
 You may be entitled to seek compensation from the at-fault party.
 However, recovering the fair compensation you deserve can be an uphill battle without legal help.

-The Law Offices of Jay S. Knispel, LLC has represented NYC accident victims and families for over 25 years, recovering tens of millions of dollars in the process.
+The Law Offices of Jay S. Knispel Personal Injury Lawyers has represented NYC accident victims and families for over 25 years, recovering tens of millions of dollars in the process.

 If someone injured you, you should not be left with the financial burden of your medical expenses and other damages.
 Unfortunately, many SCI victims find themselves dealing with an uncaring insurance company and waiting years for resolution.